spring1843/go-dsa/tree/README.md

 1   3 5   7
 ```

 Tree traversal methods are named after the order in which the nodes are explored.
 For example, in Pre-Order traversal, the node is explored before its children; in Post-Order traversal, the node is explored after its children.
+Children are always traversed from left to right.

 There are many types of trees.
 Some important tree types include: